Policing in Ontario

 The role of the ministry

-The Ministry of Community Safety and Correctional Services has a wide range of responsibilities for policing in Ontario.
+The ministry has a wide range of responsibilities for policing in Ontario.
 Under the Police Services Act, the ministry:

 Standards for police services